syncfusion-content/ej2-react-docs/ej2-react/pivotview/how-to/bind-complex-data-to-the-pivot-table.md

 ---
 layout: post
 title: Convert complex JSON to flat JSON and assign it to the pivot table in React Pivotview component | Syncfusion
-description: Learn here all about how to convert complex JSON to flat JSON and assign it to the pivot table in Syncfusion React Pivotview component of Syncfusion Essential JS 2 and more.
+description: Learn how to convert complex JSON data to flat JSON and assign it to the pivot table in the Syncfusion React PivotView component.
 platform: ej2-react
 control: Convert complex JSON to flat JSON and assign it to the pivot table
 documentation: ug